bluekitsune-sad/C-For-Calculator/README.md

     Use % to calculate percentages.
     Use the = button to see the result.

-Credits
+## Credits

-This project was created by
+This project was created by bluekitsune-sad